Lonely Planet's Volunteer: A Traveller's Guide to Making a Difference Around the World provides useful information about volunteering.

-Willing Workers on Organic Farms (WWOOF: www.wwoof.com.au) WWOOFing is where you do a few hours work each day on a farm in return for bed and board.
-Most hosts are concerned to some extent with alternative lifestyles, and have a minimum stay of two nights.
-Join online for $70.
-You’ll get a membership number and a booklet listing participating enterprises ($5 overseas postage).
+Willing Workers on Organic Farms (WWOOF: www.wwoof.com.au) WWOOFing sees travellers swap a day's work on a farm in return for bed and board.
+Most hosts are concerned to some extent with alternative lifestyles and have a minimum stay of two nights.
+Join online for a booklet listing participating enterprises.

-Work visas If you come to Australia on a tourist visa then you're not allowed to work for pay: you'll need a Working Holiday (417) or Work and Holiday (462) visa – visit www.immi.gov.au for details.
+If you come to Australia on a tourist visa, you're not allowed to work for pay: you'll need a Working Holiday (417) or a Work and Holiday (462) visa – see www.homeaffairs.gov.au for up-to-date information.

-Finding work Backpacker magazines, newspapers and hostel noticeboards are good places to source local work opportunities.
+Backpacker magazines, newspapers and hostel noticeboards are good places to source local work opportunities.
 Casual work can often be found during peak season at the major tourist centres: places such as Alice Springs, Cairns and resort towns along the Queensland coast, and the ski fields of Victoria and NSW are all good prospects during holiday season.
-Other possibilities for casual employment include factory work, labouring, bar work, waiting tables, domestic chores at outback roadhouses, nanny work, working as a station hand and collecting for charities.
-People with computer, secretarial, nursing and teaching skills can find work temping in the major cities by registering with a relevant agency.
+Other possibilities for casual employment include factory work, farm labour, bar work, waiting tables, domestic chores at outback roadhouses, nanny work, or as a fundraiser for charities.
+People in skilled professions from IT to building can find work temping in the major cities by registering with an industry agency.

-See also the following websites, good for opportunities in metropoliotan areas:
+See also the following websites, which are good for opportunities in metropolitan areas: